Iconica-Development/flutter_profile/README.md

 ## Want to contribute

-If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](../CONTRIBUTING.md) and send us your [pull request](URL TO PULL REQUEST TAB IN REPO).
+If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](../CONTRIBUTING.md) and send us your [pull request](https://github.com/Iconica-Development/flutter_profile/pulls).

 ## Author

-This `flutter-image-picker` for Flutter is developed by [Iconica](https://iconica.nl).
+This `flutter_profile` for Flutter is developed by [Iconica](https://iconica.nl).
 You can contact us at <support@iconica.nl>